qrutyy/bmp-conv/README.md

 This program applies various filters to a BMP image in a multi-threaded manner, allowing for efficient processing based on the selected filter type and computation mode.

 ## Usage
-At first, you should build the sources by `make build`.
+At first, you should build the sources by `make`.

 ### Command Line Arguments